skensell/99-haskell/README.md

 Your task is to replace the ```undefined``` values such that the tests pass.

-You can execute the tests for the first ten problems using
+Here's how to execute the tests for the first ten problems:
 ```
 cabal test problems-01-10
 ```